juanjose49/spring-boot-fhir-example-ems-patient-data/Final Delivery/catalog.md

 ### 2.1.1.2 - resources
 This directory contains the front-end code (html/js/css) and application.properties file, which is used to configure aspects of the Java application.
 ### 2.1.1.2.1 - application.properties
+This is properties file for the application.
 ### 2.1.1.2.2 - static
+This directory contains all the html/js/css code.
 ### 2.1.1.2.2.1 - css
+This directory contains the css file for the web pages.
 ### 2.1.1.2.2.1.1 - login.css
 This is the css format file for log in page.
 ### 2.1.1.2.2.2 - js
 This directory contains all javascript files for the HTML web pages.
 ### 2.1.1.2.2.2.1 - NewOrganizationalUser.js
 This is the javascript file for creating a new organizational user by a super user.
+New user's infro will be post to the backend database.
 ### 2.1.1.2.2.2.2 - dashboard.js
 This is the javascript file for the emergency dashboard.
+Emergencies with different status(pending/active/closed) will ge get from the backend.
 ### 2.1.1.2.2.2.3 - emergency.js
 This is the javascript file to get details of an emergency from the backend.
 ### 2.1.1.2.2.2.4 - login.js
 This is the javascript file to authenticate user to login.
 ### 2.1.1.2.2.2.5 - newemergency.js